rlfbckr/simple-node/README.md

 ### broadcast
-send to the broadcast addres of the network.
+send to the broadcast address of the network.

 e.g.: `255.255.255.255`